-If you realize your heart’s not ready, you can focus on healing, so that it can be open again.
+If you realize your heart’s not ready, you can focus your energy on healing instead.

 So, what worked for me?
 How did I open my heart?

-In the months leading up to meeting my husband, I was committed to a disciplined spiritual practice.
-Always having enjoyed studying and learning from different teachers, I tailored this program together for myself:
+In the months leading up to meeting my ideal partner, I was committed to a disciplined spiritual practice.
+Always having enjoyed studying and learning from different teachers, I tailored this program together:

-I committed to a Kundalini yoga program.
+First, I committed to a Kundalini yoga program.
+I used the 3HO Foundation as a resource, but there are many other teachers and resources available online.
 Kundalini yoga is a game-changer.
-I used the 3HO Foundation as a resource, but there are many other teachers and resources available online, as well.

-I recognized that there was a lot of pain still in my heart from older hurts, such as a painful divorce and abandonment/ father issues, so I asked for help.
-I turned to my higher power and literally requested, “Please allow my heart to heal and to be open.”
+Next, I recognized that there was a lot of pain still in my heart from older hurts, such as a painful divorce and abandonment/ father issues, so I asked for help.
+I turned to my higher power and prayed, “Please allow my heart to heal and to be open.”

-During that time period, I was busily focused on doing a lot of charity work.
-Helping children in need caused me to step outside of myself and focus positive energy outward.
-This played a major role in opening my heart.
+During this time, I was busily focused on charity work.
+Helping children in need allowed me to step outside of myself and focus loving, positive energy outward.

-I had been dedicated to these practices for several months before I met my husband.
-I believe my commitment and practice played a big role in opening my heart to meeting someone and actually being available to love.
+Because I’d been dedicated to these practices for several months before I met my husband, I believe my commitment to them played a big role in opening my heart and being available to love.

-2. Do You Really Believe You Deserve the Love You Say that You Want to Attract?
+2. Do You Believe You Deserve the Love You Say that You Want to Attract?

 Believing – for me – is knowing.
-It sits on a deeper level than random thoughts throughout the day or my feelings that may come and go.
-Beliefs need to be looked at carefully and evaluated.
+Beliefs live on a deeper level than random thoughts and feelings that may come and go.
+So beliefs need to be looked at carefully and evaluated.
 A lurking belief deep down that you are somehow never going to meet someone can be a saboteur in your quest for finding romantic love.

-In evaluating your beliefs, writing down some beliefs that may block you from love is a good first step.
+In evaluating your beliefs, jotting down limiting beliefs that may block you from love is an excellent first step.